maqsoftware/Pehla-Class/LOCALIZE.md

 5. **Writing**.
 If there is any additional material required for the target language, such as simple phrases and sentences, it will be written at this stage.
 6. **Images**.
 Creation of any new images required for learning units and stories.
 7. **Recording**.
 Recording of all audio material required, using several voice artists.
 8. **Final build**.
-With all assets prepared, build onecourse in the new target language.
+With all assets prepared, build Pehla Class in the new target language.

 ## Overview
-Each localized version of onecourse requires a language pack for a _locale_.
+Each localized version of Pehla Class requires a language pack for a _locale_.
 A locale is a pairing of a language and an optional region (e.g. Tanzanian Swahili, British English).
 A locale is represented using abbreviated codes, so Swahili would be `sw` and British English `en_GB`.
 A language pack consists of eight elements:

 1. The alphabet
 2. Phonemes, syllables and words